-A student-designed scientific investigation involving the generation of primary data related to the production of energy and/or chemicals and/or the analysis or synthesis of organic compounds is undertaken in either Unit 3 or Unit 4, or across both Units 3 and 4, and is assessed in Unit 4 Outcome 3.
-The design, analysis and findings of the investigation are presented in a scientific poster format.
+A student-designed scientific investigation involving the generation of primary data related to the production of energy and chemicals and the analysis or synthesis of organic compounds is undertaken in either Unit 3 or Unit 4 or across both Units 3 and 4.
+It is assessed in Unit 4 Outcome 3.

-Unit 4 - How are carbon-based compounds designed for purpose?
+Unit 4 - How are Carbon-based Compounds Designed for Purpose?

-Carbon is the basis not only of the structure of living tissues but is also found in fuels, foods, medicines, polymers and many other materials that we use in everyday life.
-In this unit students investigate the structures and reactions of carbon-based organic compounds, including considering how green chemistry principles are applied in the production of synthetic organic compounds.
+In this unit, students investigate the structures and reactions of carbon-based organic compounds, including considering how green chemistry principles are applied to produce synthetic organic compounds.
 They study the metabolism of food and the action of medicines in the body.
-They explore how laboratory analysis and various instrumentation techniques can be applied to analyse organic compounds in order to identify them and to ensure product purity.
+They explore how laboratory analysis and various instrumentation techniques can be applied to analyse organic compounds to identify them and ensure product purity.

-Students conduct practical investigations related to the synthesis and analysis of organic compounds, involving reaction pathways, organic synthesis, identification of functional groups, direct redox titrations, solvent extraction and distillations.
+Students conduct practical investigations on the synthesis and analysis of organic compounds, involving reaction pathways, organic synthesis, identification of functional groups, direct redox titrations, solvent extraction, and distillations.